Normanbg/Personal_Research/index.md

 <img src="https://tops-secure-graphics.grocerywebsite.com/GraphicsShoppingList/ShoppingListIcon_221x221.png">

-These are what a good Production plan **must** have: Initial planning, Feature list, Assign tasks, Dependencies, Schedule, Milestones.
+These is the order that a production plan: Initial planning, Feature list, Assign tasks, Dependencies, Schedule, Milestones.

 ·**INITIAL PLANNING**: The design framework laid at the origin of the project will detemine the course for the entire project's development.
 As mentioned before, at this step nothing is set in stone, but you should attempt to be as acurrarte as possible.